Logical harmony

-Logical harmony, a name coined by Michael Dummett, is a supposed constraint on the rules of inference that can be used in a given logical system.
+Logical harmony, a name coined by Michael Dummett, is a property on the rules of inference that a given logical system can satisfy.

 Overview

-The logician Gerhard Gentzen proposed that the meanings of logical connectives could be given by the rules for introducing them into discourse.
+The logician Gerhard Gentzen proposed that the meanings of logical connectives does not need to be defined by a world outside of logic, but could be given by the rules for using them within logic itself.
 For example, if one believes that the sky is blue and one also believes that grass is green, then one can introduce the connective and as follows: The sky is blue AND grass is green.
-Gentzen's idea was that having rules like this is what gives meaning to one's words, or at least to certain words.
+Gentzen's idea was that such rules give meaning to one's words, or at least to logical connectives.
 The idea has also been associated with the Wittgensteinian notion that in many cases we can say, meaning is use.
-Most contemporary logicians prefer to think that the introduction rules and the elimination rules for an expression are equally important.
-In this case, and is characterized by the following rules:
+It is also called inferential role semantics, or inferentialism.